Ariana Grande Celebrates 10-Year Anniversary of 'Victorious'

 "10 years of Victorious!!!" she wrote.
 "It's actually a little crazy typing that, because in a lot of ways it feels like it was just yesterday.
 I'll never forget how I cried at our very first table read.
 I cried because I was sooo frickin' happy!!!
 This show changed my life & I'm so grateful I got to share it with this amazing, insanely talented group of people.
 We share memories together that I look back fondly on to this day & will always cherish.
 Thank you so much to all the fans who continue to love and support our show.
 Makes me real happy to see that it's still enjoyed by so many of you.
 Thank you @danwarp for creating this magic 🙏🏼♥️🙏🏼.
 I love you guys!!! #grateful."

-Check out more cast reactions from Daniella Monet (who played Trina), Matt Bennett (who played Grande's love interest, Robbie) and creator Dan Schneider below:
+Check out more cast reactions from Daniella Monet (who played Trina), Matt Bennett (who played Grande's love interest, Robbie), Elizabeth Gillies (who played Jade) and creator Dan Schneider below:

 Grande's character on Victorious was so popular that she got a spinoff in 2013 called Sam & Cat that also starred Jennette McCurdy's iCarly character, Sam Puckett, though it lasted only a year.
-Meanwhile, Grande is still close with a few of her Victorious co-stars, particularly Elizabeth Gillies (who played Jade) and Bennett, who made a cameo in her "Thank U, Next" music video.
+Meanwhile, Grande is still close with a few of her Victorious co-stars, particularly Gillies and Bennett, who made a cameo in her "Thank U, Next" music video.

 ET recently spoke with Avan Jogia (who played Beck) and he talked about how proud he was of both Grande and Monet's success after the show.
 Watch the video below for more: